eclipse/kapua/docs/developer-guide/en/running.md

 1. Create a new project: `oc new-project eclipse-kapua`
 1. Run: `dev-tools/src/main/openshift/openshift-deploy.sh`

-{% hint style='working' %}
-For the moment you will need to provide a specific Docker Hub repository for downloading Kapua images: `DOCKER_ACCOUNT=hekonsek dev-tools/src/main/openshift/openshift-deploy.sh`
-{% endhint %}

 If you need a local instance of OpenShift you can create one on a local 64bit Linux by:

     oc cluster up